Creative Coding (Level 6)

 - April 2023

 Level 6 Creative Coding is a new online short course for anyone interested in developing creative programming skills, either as a way of getting a job in this area, or as an introduction to a full MA or MSc course.
 The course has been co-designed with digital creative employers for learners who have either completed an undergraduate degree, or who can show through career experience that they are ready to start the course.
 No previous experience of computer programming is necessary.

-Shortly after your course begins you will be invited to a coding bootcamp.
-At this event, you will work alongside other students to develop the basic coding skills you will need to undertake the rest of the course.
-Beyond this point, you can undertake your study at your own pace, with a full year to complete the course.
+Shortly after your course begins you will be invited to a real-time introductory session.
+At this event, you will meet your tutor and other short course students.
+You will find out about how the course works and have chance to ask questions.
+Beyond this point, you will undertake your studies at your own pace, with a full year to complete the course.

 Students will build skills in coding that are in high demand in the digital and creative industries.
 Many people know how to use software packages or enjoy customising digital products such as games – but not as many know how to create using coding themselves.
 And the ability to combine coding with creative skills is in high demand in the job market – with jobs ranging from creative software developer and web developer to creative data technician in VFX.